 Snorri states, in the Saga of Hákon the good, that jól was a three-day event starting at a night called Hǫkunótt, which he perceived as the midwinter night.
 It's a common misconception that midwinter and the astronomical winter solstice are one and the same, but in Scandinavian tradition - in which the year is divided into four quarters, such seasonal milestones started roughly a month later than the solstices and equinoxes.
 This is probably due to the climatical conditions of the North, so that midwinter and midsummer occured at more or less at the peak of the seasons.
 According to the Julian calendar, and conventions of Snorri's time, this would be around January 14th.
 According to our modern, Gregorian calendar, it would be January 20th (Nordberg 2006: 150).

-In other words the winter solstice, which occurs on December 21st or the 22nd in the Gregorian calendar, would actually have taken place on December 14th through 15th when the Julian calendar came to Scandinavia.
-So to Snorri Sturlusson, the astronomical winter solstice would have roughly coincided with the feast of St. Lucy, which would have occured a roughly a week before Christmas according to the Julian calendar, which was only replaced by our current, Gregorian calendar in the 18th century (Nordberg 2006: 148).
+In other words the winter solstice, which occurs on December 21st or the 22nd in “our” Gregorian calendar, would actually have taken place on December 14th through 15th according to the Julian calendar, which is when the latin calendar came to Scandinavia.
+So to Snorri Sturlusson, the astronomical winter solstice would have roughly coincided with the feast of St. Lucy, which would have occured roughly a week before Christmas according to the Julian calendar, which was only replaced by our current, Gregorian calendar in the 18th century (Nordberg 2006: 148).
+In other words, Santa Lucia / Lussi that was celebrated on the solstice, roughly ten days before Christmas until recently.
 This also explains why the eve of St. Lucy is still considered the longest and darkest night in Scandinavian folklore.

 The Norse lunisolar calendar

-While there's a time and place for everything, it seems decidedly safe to say that yuletide sacrifice did not occur at the solstice.
-So far, all of these sources place the event between January and February, but we have no yet come to explain the flaky and inconsistent dating of jól itself.
+While there's a time and place for everything, it seems solstice was not the time of the yule blót.
+So far, all of the sources place the event between January and February, but we have no yet come to explain the flaky and inconsistent dating of jól itself.
 Why do the sources give varying dates for the festival, within such a discrepant timeframe as January through February?
-This is where the pre-Christian calendar comes in.
+This is where the pre-Christian calendar system comes in.

 The festival of jól took place within a certain timeframe in the Norse calendar, which contained no less than two months of Yule, called Ýlir and Jólmánuðr respectively.
-Yule is a common Germanic holiday, and the tradition of two Yule months are attested as far back as 4th century Gothic texts, and supported by by Anglo-Saxon sources, where the 8th century chronicler Bede writes that the pagan Angles followed a calendar based on the lunar cycles, but that this lunar year was determined on the terms of the solar year: It was lunisolar.
+Yule is a common Germanic holiday, and the tradition of two Yule months are attested as far back as 4th century Gothic texts, as supported by by Anglo-Saxon sources, where the 8th century chronicler Bede writes that the pagan Angles followed a calendar based on the lunar cycles.
+Yet, he also states that this lunar year was determined on the terms of the solar year: It was lunisolar.
+What does that mean?
+Prepare to be amazed!

-Such a system was also in place in Scandinavia.
-Natually, months were determined by lunar phases, from new (nýr) to waning (né) moon.
+This system was also in place in Scandinavia.
+As the name implies, months were determined by lunar phases, from new (nýr) to waning (né) moon.
 There are 12 months in a solar year, which lasts 365 days.
 However, it takes only 354 days to complete 12 lunar cycles.
 Therefore, a certain new moon will occur 11 days earlier than it did in the previous year.
-A lunar calendar will therefore always move from one point to another, and will actually rotate unless there is a system in place to correct it.
+A lunar calendar won’t “stay still”, but actually rotate backwards.
+Every month will seem to start 11 days earlier than the previous year, unless there is a system in place to stop it.
 In some systems, such as the Islamic calendar, the months change from year to year.
-Muslims might observe the holy month of Ramadan in the middle of the summer one year, and late autumn another (though such a shift will take dozens of years).
+Muslims might observe the holy month of Ramadan in the middle of the summer one year, and late autumn a dozen or so years later.

 Vocabulary shows that Norse peoples were well aware of the astronomical solstices and equinoxes, but the main pagan religious festivals seem to have been celebrated to mark each quarter of the calendrical year.
 These did, as previously mentioned, not directly coincide with the solstices and equinoxes, and seem to have been determined by the lunar phases.
 Because the solar and lunar year met at the winter solstice, the months of the year would bounce back and forth between two points within a certain, ~28 day interval.
 As Snorri, as well as other sources place the winter blót a month (or more) after the solstice, it seems most likely that jól was celebrated on the full moon of the second Yule month.
 That is to say the full moon after the new moon following the winter solstice.
 Then it would always occur no earlier than January 5th and February 2nd in the modern Gregorian calendar, well inside the interval stated by Norse texts.